-According to the website www.thecrownact.com a 2023 Workplace Research Study states that race-based hair discrimination remains a systemic problem in the workplace.
-The workplace study revealed the following:
+According to a 2023 Workplace Research Study reported on www.thecrownact.com, race-based hair discrimination remains a systemic issue in the workplace.
+Key findings include:

 - Black women's hair is 2.5x more likely to be perceived as unprofessional. - Approximately 2/3 of Black women (66%) change their hair for a job interview.
-Among them, 41% changed their hair from curly to straight. - Black women are 54% more likely (or over 1.5x more likely) to feel like they have to wear their hair straight to a job interview to be successful.
+Among them, 41% changed their hair from curly to straight. - Black women are 54% more likely (or over 1.5x more likely) to feel like they have to wear their hair straight to a job interview to be successful. - Black women with coily/textured hair are 2x as likely to experience microaggressions in the workplace than Black women with straighter hair. - Over 20% of Black women 25-34 have been sent home from work because of their hair.

-- Black women with coily/textured hair are 2x as likely to experience microaggressions in the workplace than Black women with straighter hair. - Over 20% of Black women 25-34 have been sent home from work because of their hair. - Nearly half (44%) of Black women under age 34 feel pressured to have a headshot with straight hair. - 25% of Black women believe they have been denied a job interview because of their hair, which is even higher for women under 34 (1/3).
+- Nearly half (44%) of Black women under age 34 feel pressured to have a headshot with straight hair. - 25% of Black women believe they have been denied a job interview because of their hair, which is even higher for women under 34 (1/3).